magneticio/vamp.io/content/what/usecases.md

 ## Modernise services, e.g. move to noSQL DB
 A/B test architecture before you jump

-## What would happen if…
-predict response to peak time

-## When…
+## Test for the impossible

-Vamp can react to spiky traffic/load and take action on a granular level
+## Automatically react to spiky traffic/load
+Take action on a granular level